 Malaysian Earth Science Olympiad (MyESO) is an annual, national school-level competition that introduces earth science knowledge to secondary school and pre-university students in Malaysia.
 This competition is held each year starting from 2017.
 MyESO is a platform to choose the best four students to represent Malaysia in the International Earth Science Olympiad (IESO).
-Malaysia’s first national team was formed in March and will be sent to Thailand to compete in IESO 2018 this August.
+Malaysia’s first national team was formed in March 2018 and has competed in IESO 2018.
+The team members are Vaishnavi Narayanan, Natania Low Pei Yuan, Chooi Je Qin and Ammar Ahmadi.
+Malaysian team managed to get 3 bronze medals in the individual test and 3 more medals in ITFI and ESP categories (1 bronze in ITFI, 1 silver and 1 bronze in ESP).
 Participants from this year’s MyESO will stand a chance to represent Malaysia in IESO 2019 which will be held in Republic of Korea.

 MyESO program in Malaysia involves four stages: (i) Preliminary Round, (ii) Final Round, (iii) National Training Camps and (iv) International Earth Science Olympiad.
 MyESO is endorsed by the Ministry of Education Malaysia, which enables all participants to collect co-curriculum marks.

 - To improve the teaching and learning of earth science in school.